For Black Women in STEM

 What would qualify as STEM?

-One of the best reasons to pursue a STEM career is the expected salary.
+As many people know, one of the best reasons to pursue a STEM career is the expected salary.
 On average, STEM jobs net over $100,000 a year, compared to $55,000 a year for non-STEM occupations.
 Not only do STEM industries often include lucrative paychecks, but these jobs frequently offer cutting-edge skills and career growth.
 Not surprisingly, some of most common STEM degree paths include computer science information technology and software engineering.

 However, these degrees are also top STEM picks: